 It’s often surprising when my friends raise an eyebrow at me using the word healthy.
 You know with me being a Cake Decorator and Food Blogger.
 Especially with all those dessert recipes!

 The truth is that healthy eating does not mean you eat just boring food.
 Nor does it mean you have to completely eliminate all desserts or your favorite food?
 It bothers me when people associate healthy eating habits with just a basket of green veggies.
-Veggies is just one part of the healthy eating there is so much more you can do to promote good health in your family.
-Even drinking water is an important part of maintaining good health.

-B | It’s often surprising when my friends raise an eyebrow at me using the word healthy.
-You know with me being a Cake Decorator and Food Blogger.
-Especially with all those dessert recipes!

-The truth is that healthy eating does not mean you eat just boring food.
-Nor does it mean you have to completely eliminate all desserts or your favorite food?
-It bothers me when people associate healthy eating habits with just a basket of green veggies.
-Veggies is just one part of the healthy eating there is so much more you can do to promote good health in your family.
+Veggies are just one part of the healthy eating there is so much more you can do to promote good health in your family.
 Even drinking water is an important part of maintaining good health.